awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 rolebased-12345678    default         1               2019-11-20 23:14:59.6777082 +0000 UTC   deployed        sagemaker-k8s-operator-0.1.0
 ```

 `helm install` creates a `TrainingJob` Kubernetes resource\.
-The operator launches the actual training job in Amazon SageMaker and updates the `TrainingJob` Kubernetes resource to reflect the status of the job in Amazon SageMaker\.
-You incur charges for Amazon SageMaker resources used during the duration of your job\.
+The operator launches the actual training job in SageMaker and updates the `TrainingJob` Kubernetes resource to reflect the status of the job in SageMaker\.
+You incur charges for SageMaker resources used during the duration of your job\.
 You do not incur any charges once your job completes or stops\.

-**Note**: Amazon SageMaker does not allow you to update a running training job\.
+**Note**: SageMaker does not allow you to update a running training job\.
 You cannot edit any parameter and re\-apply the file/config\.
 Either change the metadata name or delete the existing job and create a new one\.
 Similar to existing training job operators like TFJob in Kubeflow, `update` is not supported\.

 ### List Training Jobs<a name="list-training-jobs"></a>